Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 # Parcel Open Standard

+> (Motto) Make advanced data analysis easy and fun.
+Use visual and graphical programming to solve common problems.

 Parcel Open Standard is the core specification of expected behaviors for interoperability and observability of the entire Parcel platform and ecosystem.

 The core aspect of this standard is **graph behavior compatibility**, which refers to and contains directly **user-authored contents**, while all frontend and backends are generally tolerant and free-for-all-kinds-of-implementations.